mstange22/myreads/README.md

 # MyReads Project

 This is the first homework assignment in the Udacity React Nanodegree program.
 A static template was provided along with the CSS and HTML markup.
-I created new React Components for the Search and Bookshelves along with a component for each Shelf (CurrentlyReading, WantToRead & Read), Book and the ShelfChanger pop-up.
+I created new React Components for the `Search` and `Bookshelves` views, along with components for each of the shelves (`CurrentlyReading`, `WantToRead` & `Read`), `Book` and the `ShelfChanger` pop-up selector.

-## TL;DR
+## To run the application:

-To test the application:
+* clone this repository
 * install all project dependencies with `npm install`
 * start the development server with `npm start`.
 The project should deploy on http://localhost:3000.